Daniel-Brosnan-Blazquez/eboa/README.md

 ** Purpose **

-This component will manage the storage of the ground segment data following the next requirements:
+This component will manage the storage of business-related data following the next requirements:

 1. Traceability of all the data to the source of information (even information created within the infrastructure)